Vermont's Perfect Gay Nude Swimming Holes

 Directions: From Brattleboro, take RT 9 W. Before you get to Wilmington, go S on RT 100 to the Harriman Reservoir.
 Go 1.2 miles (past Dix Rd on the left) , west onto Boyd Hill Rd. and past Riley Boyd Rd. on left and straight thru next intersection [do not bear left up the hill].
 Drive to a pair of yellow pipes, from a former gate.
 The road bears left downhill to what might be a residence, take a right up slight hill, and parking lot is not far.
 The beach is just thru wooded trail, continue along shoreline, and across little bridge.
 The trails significantly split, right is better.
 Take off your clothes, join the parade, follow shoreline and the gay area is beyond the central area where most straight skinny-dippers gather.

 Rock River, is Vermont's most popular place for gay nude swimming and sunbathing.
 It's known for being very cruisy.
-Running into people having sex in the woods is not uncommon.
 If this is not your scene, just stay near the water.
 It's known to have a good social atmosphere and everyone seems to look after each other.
 A popular activity is taking the rocks and building beautiful cairn structures.
 It's between Brattleboro and Newfane, VT, and has several natural pools.
 The first pool you reach is the largest, family oriented and clothing is required.
 As you walk further upstream, you'll come to a second pool, which has probably nudity, but is made up of mostly straight folks.
 Further upstream, you will come to a third pool, which tends to be all nude and all gay.

 Directions: From Brattleboro, take State Route 30 north.
 After 7 or 8 miles, when you see the turnoff for Maple Valley Ski Area, continue north on SR-30 for another 1.5 miles, until you reach the Williamsville Road turnoff on the left.
 The turnoff is just before a large bridge over Rock River.
 Pull over and park on the east end of the bridge.
 Cross dangerous SR-30 very carefully, head short way up road, and on right there is a dirt road into camps; some are abandoned and collapsed.
 Ignore residents, respect their privacy and walk past camps onto dirt path that heads toward the river.
 Be careful on trecherous rock.
 Don't carry a lot of gear.
 Soon you will see clothing optional sign.
 Take off your clothes and join the men.
-At large staircase of timbers, go over it, and head down at next staircase.
 Cross there to path on other side or go onto rapids at next bend where many welcoming naked men can be found.
 Be prepared to get drenched if you loose your footing in the pool.

 Woodbury Quarry, in Woodbury, VT, north of Montpelier and Barre, is an abandoned quarry.
 This is a great swimming hole deep in the woods.
 As most quarries, one side is a sheer rock wall.
 Before you dive in, you may want to check its depth to be safe.
 Nudity is a tradition here, and you'll normally find a few gay swimmers and sunbathers.